ravikp/GettingAndCleaningData_CourseProject/README.md

 3. To verify the third question:- use descriptive activity names
 	* Both the model1 and model2 variables created in the above commands contain column name 'activity'.
 Also the output is checked into the github repository in output directory.
 	* Output directory contains all_observations.csv with 'activity' column indicating description.
+4. To verify the fifth question:- independent tidy dataset
+	* Execute the following command in R studio: model3 = create_tidy_dataset()
+	* If the above command is executed with argument output_model = TRUE then the file "tidy_dataset.csv" shall be generated in the output directory.